robineriksson/Bayesian-Monitoring-of-COVID-19-in-Sweden/README.md

 `weekly_prediction`, for an example, see Fig. 3 in the paper.

 ## Bootstrap (/URDME/)
-The boostrap replicates we use for estimating robustness are generated using URDME.
+The boostrap replicates we use for assessing robustness are generated using URDME.
 The URDME-model script `covid19enger` defines the rates and the model itself and `covid19enger_run_post` simulates the samples.
 Our posterior samples are generated using a national weighted mean posterior.
-See the example for Fig. S8 below for a code sample.
-The following example will generate the bootstrap replicate samples, infer one posterior using KLAM on that data for the Uppsala region, and finally perform the upscaling of the reproduction number on that posterior. *NOTE* this time consuming.
+See the example for Fig. S8 below for some sample code.
+The following example will generate the bootstrap replicate samples, infer one posterior using KLAM on that data for the Uppsala region, and finally perform the upscaling of the reproduction number on that posterior. *NOTE* this is time consuming.
 ```
 savetofile = true;
 dynamic_beta_ML_all; % if not already run